LOBULARIA maritima

 Harvesting and Growing from Seed:

-Each small flower produces a flat round seedpod, and the flower stalk grows longer as the seeds ripen.
+Seed Pod Each small flower produces a flat round seedpod, and the flower stalk grows longer

-The seeds are yellowish oval discs.
-There is one seed in each half of the seedpod, with a white papery skin between the halves.
+Seed The seeds are yellowish oval discs.
+There is one seed in each half of the seedpod, with

 (You can check the meaning of any technical terms new to you in the Botany section of the site)